Ghost6922112269/Puberty/README.md

 >>e.g. "!voice 0" will turn your cute elin into a deep-voiced elin.

 ## Credits
-* The hacker known as memeboi for blessing me with this opcode
+* The hacker known as memeboy/vladdydaddy for blessing me with this opcode
 * Teralove/Saegusae whose code I copy and pasted because I can't js good like the cool kids